blockchaintp/hyperledger-brooklyn-sawtooth/docs/aws-setup.md

 **NOTE**: If you are using Windows, do not open or edit the key file because this can cause the file to use Windows line endings and Brooklyn will not properly read it.

+**NOTE**: If you are using a third party tool such as _ssh-keygen_ to create your key pair, make sure that you default to the empty pass phrase.

 ### Create an AWS Security Group

 Follow [this guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#creating-security-group) to create security group.
 Be sure to make note of the ID of the group as you will need this later.